malborroni/Foundations_of_Computer-Science/Readme.md

 There wasn't a specific goal to reach with this project, so I have not so much to tell as a conclusion. <br>
 But...

+-bozza-
+but surely it is important to say that this course, with this method of examination, gave me the opportunity to become familiar with a language that was new to me and that certainly has an important role in the idea of work that awaits me in the future.
+Furthermore, extracting information from the datasets always offers the opportunity to reveal some hidden trends in the data, which is important to get a more precise and clear idea about the field of interest, with which you may not be totally confident.
+-bozza-

 Here I am: **[@malborroni](https://github.com/malborroni)**
 ## &nbsp;